GMaissa/BehatContextsExtension/README.md

 ## About

-This bundle provides a Behat Context class :
+This bundle provides Behat Context classes :

 * OauthContext : to manage oauth authentication

-As well as Steps / Utils Traits :
+* FormContext  : to manage oauth authentication

-* FormTrait : addition steps for form testing
+As well as usefull Traits :

 * SpinTrait : to manage retry on steps until ether they pass or timeout

 ## Installation